By ·Updated July 2026

 How many independent coffee roasters are in Brooklyn?

-We've mapped 13 active independent coffee roasters in Brooklyn as of May 2026 — operating from Greenpoint, Williamsburg, Bushwick, East Williamsburg, Clinton Hill, the Navy Yard, and Bed-Stuy.
+We've mapped 29 active independent coffee roasters in Brooklyn as of July 2026 — spread from Greenpoint, Williamsburg, Bushwick, and East Williamsburg down through Clinton Hill, the Navy Yard, Bed-Stuy, Gowanus, Carroll Gardens, Red Hook, Downtown Brooklyn, and Dyker Heights.
 Our count focuses on operators who roast their own beans, not the much larger pool of cafes in the borough that resell other roasters' coffee.

 Which Brooklyn neighborhoods have the most coffee roasters?

-The cluster runs through industrial north and east Brooklyn.
-Williamsburg holds Devoción, Oslo, and Loveless.
-Bushwick and East Williamsburg are home to Sey, Variety, Driftaway, and Ioannis Coffee Chef.
-Clinton Hill and the Navy Yard cover Parlor and Brooklyn Roasting Company.
-Greenpoint anchors the north end with Cafe Grumpy, and Bed-Stuy holds Til Death.
-The L, G, and J trains will drop you within a few blocks of every roaster on this list.
+The densest cluster runs through industrial north and east Brooklyn.
+Williamsburg holds Devoción, Oslo, Loveless, and Olas.
+Bushwick and East Williamsburg are home to Sey, Variety, Driftaway, Abeja, and Ioannis Coffee Chef.
+Clinton Hill and the Navy Yard cover Parlor and Brooklyn Roasting Company, Greenpoint anchors the north with Cafe Grumpy and Pueblo Querido, and Bed-Stuy holds Til Death, Nostrand, and Soul Cafe.
+Further south and along the harbor, Gowanus, Carroll Gardens, Red Hook, Downtown Brooklyn, and Dyker Heights add roasters like Beanmonger, D'Amico, Abbotsford Road, White Noise, and Nicoletti.

 What's the difference between Brooklyn and Manhattan coffee roasters?

 Most of New York City's coffee is roasted in Brooklyn, not Manhattan.
 The borough has the warehouse space, the ceiling heights for production roasters, and the rent that makes small-batch economics work.
 Manhattan has the cafe density and the customer foot traffic, but the production side of New York coffee — including the bags served at most of the small-batch Manhattan cafes — sits across the East River.
-Of the 13 active Brooklyn roasters, 12 ship nationally; only Til Death keeps the bag radius local.
+Of the 29 active Brooklyn roasters, nearly all ship nationally, with Til Death the notable local-only holdout.

 Do Brooklyn coffee roasters ship nationwide?

-Yes — 12 of the 13 active Brooklyn roasters offer national shipping through their websites.
-Sey, Parlor, Devoción, Cafe Grumpy, Variety, Brooklyn Roasting Company, Driftaway, Oslo, Loveless, BKG, Gotham, and Ioannis all sell directly to out-of-state customers.
-Driftaway is built around national subscriptions specifically.
-Til Death is the one exception — it operates as a hyperlocal Brooklyn roastery and keeps its bags inside the borough.
+Yes — nearly all of the 29 active Brooklyn roasters offer national shipping.
+Sey, Parlor, Devoción, Cafe Grumpy, Variety, Brooklyn Roasting Company, Driftaway, Olas, Abeja, Nostrand, D'Amico, and most of the rest sell directly to out-of-state customers, and Driftaway is built around national subscriptions specifically.
+Til Death, a Bed-Stuy operation that keeps its bags inside the borough, is the clearest exception.

 More City Guides